 As many units age and begin to wear they can become increasingly noisy.
 Small noise issues may arise due to the valve wearing out; however, it could also mean a much more significant problem.

-CDL Plumbing, are the experts in installing, maintaining, and replacing hot water systems for households and properties across the Newcastle and Lake Macquarie region.
+CDL Plumbing, are the experts in installing, maintaining, and replacing hot water systems for households and properties across the Newcastle and Lake Macquarie regions.
 We pride ourselves on delivering quality work and leaving our customers satisfied with their hot water systems.
-If you have any questions about a new, gas hot water services, or servicing your existing hot water systems, do not hesitate to call our team today on 0499 192 821.
+If you have any questions about new, gas hot water services, or servicing your existing hot water systems, do not hesitate to call our team today on 0477 76 2937.